-Pte George Lacey (1898-1917)
+Pte George John Lacey (1898-1917)

-George Lacey was born on 18 January 1898 in Kingsdown, Kent – the third of seven children to John Lacey, a farmer from Ightham and his wife Ellen Godfrey, who was from Edenbridge.
+George John Lacey was born on 18 January 1898 in Kingsdown, Kent – the third of seven children to John Lacey, a farmer from Ightham and his wife Ellen Godfrey, who was from Edenbridge.

 In 1901 the family were living at Brands Hatch, however, by 1909 they had moved to Platt, where George and two of his siblings attended Platt School (they were previously at Horton Kirby School.)
 In 1911 the family were living near Crouch at Paxton Cottage, and George was working at Platt Farm for a fruit farmer named Norman King-Smith.